HjaldrKhilji/The-next-generation-compiler-generator-/README.md

 The goal is for the base tool to be generic, but you should be able to use abstraction to special this tool and make other compiler generators that are specialized for a specific task.

 you can make make entries using my tool to make programming constructs that you can use in my tool

+I wont add any tests for now, I know that it sounds dumb, but its simply because my priority is to make its structure well, ...for now